utahorange/cisco-share-resources/how-to-make-your-own-packet-tracers.md

 1. Create instructions and answer network
 <img src="https://user-images.githubusercontent.com/86171033/147703679-91b5cae0-4d8f-4c0e-bdf0-7e08c45dfae9.jpg" width="400">

+If the cli tab is missing for your routers, switches, go to *Preferences -> Show/Hide* and uncheck a few options.
 3. Extensions -> Activity Wizard and add a password
 4. Begin checking off all the items you want scored
    - can show completion percentage